faulker/wallabag_api/README.md

 	 * key = A randum string that is the API key for authenticating an API call.

     $config[] = array( "uid" => 1, "key" => "RandomXYZ-APIKey" );
- 4. You can add multiple users by adding another of the above lines to the file.
+ 4. You can add multiple users by adding another of the above lines to the config file and changing the uid to reflect the users Wallabag id.

 ### API Reference ###